 Beyond the nuts and bolts of valuation, buyers in the real world concern themselves with one primary consideration: risk.
-As much as the “numbers” drive valuation, buyers are probably most concerned with reducing percieved risk.
-The more red flags that a business presents, the less likely that a sale will occur.
-That’s right: perceived risk can through valuation out the door and actually prevent a business from transacting.
-Here are some of the biggest risk factors that we see buyers concerned with:
+As much as the “numbers” drive valuation, buyers are probably most concerned with reducing perceived risk.
+The more red flags a business presents, the less likely a sale will occur.
+That’s right: perceived risk can throw valuation out the door and prevent a business from transacting.
+Here are some of the most significant risk factors that we see buyers concerned with:

 - How stable are the revenues and earnings?
 (Are they declining?
 If so, why?)

-- Are their a material amount of adjustments to the financial statements? (buyers prefer that there are fewer)
+- Is there a material amount of adjustments to the financial statements? (buyers prefer that there are fewer)

-- How much risk is their in “client concentration?
+- How much risk is there in client concentration?
 (If one large client departs, what happens to my earnings?)

 - How dependent is the business on the seller?
 (If the seller walks, will the revenue dry up?)

-If you are intent on moving from the subject of small business worth to actually selling a small business, then put your “buyer’s hat” on and try to view the business from their point of view.
+If you intend to move from the subject of small business worth to actually selling a small business, then put your “buyer’s hat” on and try to view the business from their point of view.
 (Investment bankers and M&A advisors often call this a “pre-diligence.”).
-Before you try to extract the value from the business you’ve built up, understand the issues that might impair value during a sale process.
+Before trying to extract the value from the business, you’ve built up, understand the issues that might impair value during a sale process.

 Understanding the worth of a small business is a blend of qualitative and quantitative factors.
-An experiences analyst uses both to understand how a “notional buyer” would likely view your company.
-You can do the same on an “unofficial” basis with a few rules of thumb, but for an expert’s touch contact a certified valuation analyst.
+An experienced analyst uses both to understand how a “notional buyer” would likely view your company.
+You can do the same on an “unofficial” basis with a few rules of thumb, but for an expert’s touch, contact a certified valuation analyst.

 Contact Quantive today to see how we can help you understand your company’s worth.